kchmck/hektor/Readme.md

 ## Installation

 On Arch Linux, hektor can be installed through the AUR as the [hektor-git] package.
-With a tool like [bauerbill], itʼs as simple as:
+With a tool like [bauerbill], it’s as simple as:

     $ sudo bauerbill --aur -S hektor-git

 [hektor-git]: http://aur.archlinux.org/packages.php?ID=37095
 [bauerbill]: http://xyne.archlinux.ca/info/bauerbill

 Bauerbill will automatically handle everything.
-On other Linux distros, hektorʼs only dependency, [libcurl], will need to be installed.
+On other Linux distros, hektor’s only dependency, [libcurl], will need to be installed.
 On Ubuntu, the [libcurl4-openssl-dev][ubuntu-libcurl] package accomplishes that: